mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/started/index.md

 <p class="message--important"><strong>IMPORTANT: </strong>It is highly recommended to store your custom configuration in source control.</p>

-**Recommendation:** Store your custom configuration in source control.

 See [Configuration Options][6] for a list of fields that can be customized via an options JSON file when the Kafka cluster is created.

 ## Multiple Kafka cluster installation